 Merchant acquirers and ISOs (Independent Sales Organizations) act as agents/salesperson of the payment gateways by reselling their services to the merchants.
 ISOs or merchant acquirers employ a team of salespeople and support agents to connect with merchants, nurture them and eventually sell them the payment gateway’s services and equipment like POS machines.

 Since it doesn’t really make sense for the merchant acquirers to build and manage their own gateways, they mostly partner with existing payment gateway service providers and get a small chunk of the pie.
 However, there’s an alternative, providing ISOs or merchant acquirers with opportunities to set up and differentiate their own payment gateway brands.
-This is where White Label Payment Gateway comes into play.
+This is where a white label payment gateway comes into play.

-What’s White Label Payment Gateway?
+What’s a White Label Payment Gateway?

 With the help of a white label payment gateway, you can get similar features and functions and perform the same duties as a payment gateway provider.
 However, there are many distinctions and benefit with the white label service.
 While the regular gateways get into contracts with the ISOs and merchant acquirers to resell their services, white label gateways allow and also prefer the ISOs and merchant acquirers to sell their services as their own with their own branding.

-The merchant resellers and ISOs have the liberty to use their logo, play with the branding and color scheme to match it with their own, and service the customers however they see fit.
+The merchant services resellers and ISOs have the liberty to use their logo, play with the branding and color scheme to match it with their own, and service the customers however they see fit.

-Advantages of Becoming White Label Payment Service Provider:
+Becoming a White Label Payment Provider:

 If you become the payment gateway provider rather than reselling someone else’s, you’ll have several unique opportunities at hand.
-As the white label payment facilitator, you can set your own profit margins and actively get your share of the revenue stream.
+As the white label payment facilitator (Payfac), you can set your own profit margins and actively get your share of the revenue stream.
 This also means you will have the freedom to set up your very own brand, market it and get visibility rather than living under someone else’s shadow.
 You will have control over customer experience, and how you want to service them, which means direct customer acquisition.